 - Finding an area of interest to assist in chapter operations.
-Scholarship is always a good place to start for a faculty or staff advisor, as it capitalizes on the natural relationship with the Institute.
+The topic of scholarship is always a good place to start for a faculty or staff advisor, as it capitalizes on the natural relationship with the Institute.

-Many of the fraternities and sororities own and operate a facility that are managed by a group of organized alumni, called a house corporation.
+Many of the fraternities and sororities own and operate a facility that is managed by a group of organized alumni, called a house corporation.
 These corporations assist the undergraduate members to repair and maintain the facility, as well as strategically plan for renovations or new construction.
-For question regarding fraternity or sorority housing, please contact Amanda Fishman in the Office of Greek Affairs.
+For question regarding fraternity or sorority housing, please contact Amanda Fishman (firstname.lastname@example.org) in the Fraternity & Sorority Life Office.

 Greek Alumni Council

 The Greek Alumni Council provides an opportunity for Greek alumni to support student chapters through sharing best practices, networking with alumni and advocacy.
 Learn more about the Greek Alumni Council by contacting Len Contardo, Vice President, Alumni Outreach, at 404-894-9275.